18F/ED-API-Program/deliverables/develop-hub-notes.md

 * It's a best practice to create and use a `/pages/` folder to put these files so that they are contained in one place.
 * The file should be called _name-of-file.md_.
 You could instead be an entire `HTML` file called _name-of-file.html_ but that is usually less convenient.
-* You will need to include certain:
+* You will need to include certain metadata:

 ````
 ---